Compare over 65s mortgages

 How can I increase my chances of getting a mortgage over 65?

-Shopping around and comparing deals will also increase your chances as some lenders are more flexible than others.
+Finally, shop around and compare mortgage deals as some lenders are more flexible than others.

 Which lenders offer over 65s mortgages?